dmijatovic/ad-rbac-test/ad-node-api/README.md

 On [this page](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/roles-custom-overview) the basic term are explained.

-For configuring custom roles at least Azure AD Premium P1 license is required (5e/user).
+On MS site it is stated that configuring custom roles Azure AD Premium P1 license is required (5e/user).
+But I have manged to add custom roles at the app level.
+[See read me file]("../README.md") at the root of the project.

 ### Security principal